OUTDOOR OCCUPATIONAL THERAPY

 Sign in to your client portal to view invoices, check your individual schedule & review or update paperwork.

-Consultation calls are dedicated calls to focus attention and ensure all of your questions or concerns are addressed.
+Parent meetings are dedicated calls to focus attention and ensure all of your questions or concerns are addressed.
 These calls can be used to connect with a variety of people in your child’s life, including parents, teachers, and/or other therapists.
 Individual clients are reminded and encouraged to schedule a consultation call every 5 sessions, at no additional cost.
 Additional a-la-carte calls can be added at any time.

 Links & Resources